On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: UMPBT's for Common Hypothesis Tests

-It follows from (\ref{endbh1}) and (\ref{endbh2}) that for a fixed $n < \infty$, no values of $\theta$ can be found to achieve the infimum of $a(\theta)$ and the supremum $b(\theta)$ at the same time, resulting in a rejection region that covers all rejection regions.
-In fact, different values of $\theta$ lead to non-nested rejection regions and therefore Corollary (\ref{c5:sufthm}) does not apply.
+It follows from (\ref{endbh1})--(\ref{endbh2}) that for a fixed $n < \infty$, no value of $\theta_1$ can be found to achieve the infimum of $a(\theta)$ and the supremum $b(\theta)$ at the same time, so that (\ref{c5:covereq}) cannot be achieved for any $\theta^*$.
+Indeed, different values of $\theta$ lead to non-nested $\omgt$, so that Corollary \ref{c5:sufthm} does not apply.

-To apply Lemma \ref{noexlem} to show that a UMPBT does not exist, consider two data generating parameters, say $\theta_{t}=2$ and $\theta_{t}=4$.
-Suppose the true variance, $\sigma^2$ is equal to 1 and the evidence threshold, $\gamma$, is equal to 3.
+To use Fact \ref{noexlem} to show that a UMPBT does not exist, consider two data generating parameters, say $\theta_{t}=2$ and $\theta_{t}=4$.
+Suppose the data-generating variance, $\sigma^2$, is equal to 1 and the evidence threshold, $\gamma$, is equal to 3.
 Take $\alpha=\beta=0$ so that a non-informative prior is assumed for $\sigma^2$.
 It follows from numerical analysis that the most powerful alternative when $\theta_t=2$ is obtained by taking $\theta^*=1.496$, while for $\theta_t=4$ the most powerful alternative is $\theta^*=2.394$.
 Thus, a UMPBT does not exist for this test.

+Finally, we note that in classical hypothesis testing, \citet{lehmann} showed that $t$-tests for significance levels less than $0.5$ are not Uniformly Most Powerful in the classical sense.
+However, as noted by \citet{diaconis}, both one-sided and two-sided $t$-tests are UMP when attention is restricted to the class of all unbiased tests.